tomovermeers/recepten/appetizers/jalapeno-poppers.md

 Fill the jalapeno halves with the cream cheese mixture.

 Wrap each stuffed pepper with bacon, securing it with a toothpick.
 Be sure the toothpick pokes through the bacon as well as the pepper.

+Place the poppers face down on the grill over direct heat.
+Grill until bacon is crispy and brown, about 5 minutes; turn the poppers over and grill until bacon is crisp on other side, 5 more minutes.